 The most formal meetings do not take place in the depths of winter.
 Many choose to dress in a style befitting well-heeled countryside residents, the likes of tweed and flat caps, but this is a folk tradition rather than a formal requirement.

 What should I wear to the races in October?

 Depending on your enclosure, what you would normally wear to a social occasion at that time of year.
-October is a time of year when it is often hard to judge between a suit jacket and winter coat.
+October is a time of year when it is often hard to judge between a suit jacket and a winter coat.
 Some of the courses with strict dress codes, such as York and Ascot, are still racing in October.
-Besides those considerations, the individual best knows their own tolerance to a British autumn.
+Besides those considerations, the individual best knows their own tolerance to British autumns.

 Can ladies wear pants to the races?

 Even at Royal Ascot, women are permitted to wear trouser suits, with certain stipulations.
 At most meetings, trouser suits and even jumpsuits are treated much the same as dresses.

 Yes, you can wear black to any race meeting.
 It is required in certain areas during Royal Ascot.
 While linen is de rigueur at meetings like Glorious Goodwood, black is still acceptable.

 How casual can you dress at the races?